-After helping quite a number of students get distinction for their performance grade exams, I felt compelled to write this to help more people achieve a distinction for their exams.
+After helping quite a number of students attain distinction for their performance grade exams, I felt compelled to write this to help more people achieve a distinction for their exams.
 This article is not just for those who want to get a distinction for performance grade piano exams, but anyone who want to improve their standard of playing or teaching.
 While this article is written for piano students taking the performance grade exams, lot of these points can also be applied to practical (face to face) exams and also to other instruments.

 Make sure that your foundation at least is on par with the grade that you are taking

 Nowadays, with social media, you get to see quite a lot of kids taking the highest grade at the youngest age.
 While you should be happy for them, you shouldn’t try to force yourself (or your child) to do a grade higher than your/his ability.
 It should be common sense to realize that without a good foundation, you will not be able to do well for the exam.
 For some people, it can be achieved with a lot of practice, but for some, a good foundation can only be built with time.
 For example, you will need good sight reading and practice habits in order to practice correctly at home without having a teacher to sit beside you all the time to correct your mistakes.
 You will need time to improve on your sight reading.
 For those who do not have good memory, you will need time to improve on your memory by gradually working on pieces that are longer and require more attention to detail.
 The higher the grade you go, the longer the pieces will get, and you need to train your stamina in playing long pieces so that you will not get tired halfway.
 Similarly, the higher the grade, the more technique is required to play the pieces even if you choose the easiest ones.
 If you only have the technique of grade 3 standard, you can’t work on grade 6 pieces and expect to do well.
 Therefore if you don’t have a good foundation, you simply can’t just skip to a more difficult piece and expect yourself to learn it well.